Bogert Covered Bridge: History

+19th century

 Bogert's Bridge was built between 1841 and 1842.
 It takes its name from the Bogert family.
 Peter Bogert purchased the land on which the bridge is located in 1744 as part of his farm.
-Settlers are said to have put stones in the Little Lehigh at that place and used it as a crossing.
+Settlers are said to have put stones in the Little Lehigh River at the location of the bridge, which were used as a crossing prior to its construction.
 In the 1760s, a crude log bridge, later replaced by a wooden plank bridge, was built on the site.

-When American Indians complained that this bridge blocked their canoes, Bogert was called on to settle the dispute.
-The American Indians believed he treated them fairly, afterward calling Bogert "the Peacemaker."
+When Indian tribes complained that the bridge blocked their canoes, Bogert was called on to settle the dispute.
+The Indians believed he treated them fairly, and called Bogert "the Peacemaker."

-Bogert's Bridge is a Burr truss, named after a design created by Theodore Burr of Connecticut in the early 19th century.
+Bogert's Bridge is a Burr Truss, named after a design created by Theodore Burr of Connecticut in the early 19th century.
 Its most distinctive feature is two long arch trusses resting on abutments at either end.
 It was built by local men.
-John Waltman of Allentown worked on the bridge as a carpenter's apprentice at the age of sixteen.
+John Waltman of Allentown worked on the bridge as a carpenter's apprentice at the age of 16.

+20th century

-The Pennsylvania Department of Highways took responsibility for the bridge from Lehigh County in 1945 because it carried South 24th Street, which linked state routes Hamilton Street and Lehigh Street.
+In 1945, management of the bridge was transferred from Lehigh County to the Pennsylvania Department of Highways since it carried South 24th Street, which linked state routes Hamilton Street and Lehigh Street.

-The bridge served its role well for many years into the late 1950s.
-But at 3:15 a.m. on February 19, 1956, a speeding truck pulling a trailer smashed into the bridge, splintering seven of the bridge's twelve-by-twelve-inch crossbeams.
+On February 19, 1956 at 3:15 a.m., a speeding truck pulling a trailer smashed into the bridge, splintering seven of the bridge's twelve-by-twelve-inch crossbeams.
 Its roof sagged in the middle.
-Initially, Lehigh County officials wanted to tear down the bridge, believing it had become a traffic hazard.
-On May 30, 1957, a second accident involving a truck carrying an earthmover crashed into the bridge, smashing the roof and causing extensive damage.
+Lehigh County officials initially wanted to tear down the bridge, believing it had become a traffic hazard.
+The following year, on May 30, 1957, a second accident involving a truck carrying an earthmover crashed into the bridge, smashing the roof and causing extensive damage.

-A letter-writing campaign in 1957 by the Save the Bogert's Bridge Committee obtained state approval to redirect South 24th Street to a new bridge located a few hundred feet away from the structure.
-The covered bridge was then reconstructed by the Commonwealth and given to Allentown in 1964.
+In 1957, a letter writing campaign by the Save the Bogert's Bridge Committee obtained state approval to redirect South 24th Street to a new bridge located a few hundred feet away from the structure.

+In 1964, the covered bridge was reconstructed by the Commonwealth of Pennsylvania, and its management was then transferred to Allentown.

-Today, Bogert's is the oldest covered bridge in Lehigh County and among the oldest in the country.
+Bogert's is the oldest covered bridge in Lehigh County, and among the oldest in the country.
 It is open to pedestrian and bicycle traffic only.
-It was listed on the National Register of Historic Places in 1980.
+In 1980, it was listed on the National Register of Historic Places in 1980.